Scalloped Potatoes

 Cheese sauce for scalloped potatoes.

-1. Layer half the sliced potatoes in bottom of prepared casserole dish.
+1. Layer half of the potato slices in bottom of prepared baking dish.

 Buildlng scalloped potatoes in a white baking dish.